 Month 12 – Elective

-On call – possible up to about 1 day per week (depending on rotation, manpower needs and fellow interest).
-Weekends usually off, but some weekend duties may be required.
+On call – 2 nights per month at HUH.
+Weekends usually off, but some weekend call duties may be required.

 FCCS and ultrasound courses offered and required